Poonam1390/Energise_app/README.md

 To develop, test and deploy a multi service Flask application using the concept, technologies and tools of Continous Integration Pipeline.

 Specific:

-Motivation: the Covid-19 lockdown has a negative impact on most people's physical activity levels.
+Motivation: The Covid-19 lockdown has a negative impact on most people's physical activity levels.
 The ENERGISE APP will help people of all ages and abilities to engage in a simple, quick, fun activity.